ShoaibShuja/FMResultsSummary/README.md

 ## 📅 Future Improvements

-The card can be made using some different colors 💡 Although its super unnecessary but the card can be animated using GSAP 💡 Add you own idea as well 🌱
+The card can be made using some different colors 💡 This simple result card can be used as a component for big academic websites 💡 Add you own idea as well 🌱

 ## 📫 Contact